With Brady's largesse, Bucs keeping title gang together - WTMJ

 So sackmaster Shaq Barrett, fellow standout linebacker Lavonte David — and who knows who else — will remain in Tampa Bay.

 Just as he had done several times in New England, Brady reworked his big-ticket contract last week to free up money in free agency.
-The Buccaneers used it to keep David, and on Monday, the first day of “legal tampering” before the business year begins on Wednesday, the 28-year-old Barrett agreed to a four-year, $72 million contract with $36 million guaranteed, agent Drew Rosenhaus confirmed Monday.
+The Buccaneers used it to keep David, and on Monday, the first day of “legal tampering” before the NFL’s business year begins on Wednesday, the 28-year-old Barrett agreed to a four-year, $72 million contract with $36 million guaranteed, agent Drew Rosenhaus confirmed.

 Meanwhile, back in Brady’s former stomping grounds, the Patriots were spending wildly in an attempt to recapture the glory he produced before heading south last season.

-Joining them are linebacker/edge rusher Matthew Judon from Baltimore; tight end Jonnu Smith from Tennessee; nose tackle Davon Godchaux from Miami; and cornerback Jalen Mills from Philadelphia.
+Joining them are linebacker/edge rusher Matthew Judon from Baltimore; tight end Jonnu Smith from Tennessee; nose tackle Davon Godchaux from Miami; and defensive back Jalen Mills from Philadelphia.

 Judon, 28, will get a four-year, $56 million pact with $32 million guaranteed, a person with knowledge of the contract told The Associated Press.
 Smith, 25, will be paid $50 million over four years to try to fill the void created when Rob Gronkowski retired after the 2018 season — only to return last year to reunite with Brady in Tampa Bay.